 The CADEMO Project

-CADEMO will introduce two new forms of floating wind foundations especially designed to address the deep waters off the coast of California.
+CADEMO will introduce floating wind foundations especially designed to address the deep waters off the coast of California.
 Floating offshore wind is an evolving technology that has the potential for reduced foundation material, shortened installation and decommissioning periods, and the capability to significantly expand offshore wind generation by accessing waters deeper than 160 feet.

 CADEMO’s turbines will be visually similar to conventional onshore wind turbines, but will be taller and will feature larger blades to produce higher generation capacities.
 Each turbine will be capable of generating 12-15 megawatts (MW) of renewable electricity for a maximum project capacity of up to 60 MW.